What is Tapping and EFT?

 Professional Dilemmas: The Complexities of Incorporating Emotional Freedom Techniques in Psychotherapy and Counselling

 by George Brooks and Falguni Mather.
-Clients mostly come to counsellors and psychotherapists for traditional counselling [read more]
+Integrating EFT into Psychotherapy and Counselling Clients mostly come to counsellors and psychotherapists for traditional counselling & psychotherapy and [read more]

 Understanding the Difference Between Tapping and EFT: Self-Care vs a Professional Approach

-In recent years, the practice of Tapping has gained significant attention across various social media platforms [read more]
+What is Tapping and EFT?
+In recent years, the practice of Tapping has gained significant attention across various social media platforms and self-help circles [read more]

 META-Health: A (W)holistic Approach

 As human beings, we are essentially meaning-making, interconnected organisms.
-Our physical well-being is inextricably linked to [read more]
+Our physical well-being is inextricably linked to our mental and emotional states, as well as our [read more]

 EFT International in SE Asia

-EFT International, one of the leading EFT organisations in the world, is represented in South East [read more]
+EFT International, one of the leading EFT organisations in the world, is represented in South East Asia by Hong Kong and Singapore.
+Our South East [read more]

 The What, Why and How of Emotion Wheels

-Do you often use words like stressed, anxious, bad, good, fine or okay to describe how [read more]
+Do you often use words like stressed, anxious, bad, good, fine or okay to describe how you feel?
+That's six words - only one [read more]

 EFT News, Science & Research

-There is a growing body of research pointing to the efficacy of EFT (Emotional Freedom Techniques) In recent [read more]
+Table of Contents: There is a growing body of research pointing to the efficacy of EFT (Emotional Freedom Techniques) In recent years, [read more]